- Travel and Places»

 Many pensioners and retirees find their way to Olvera and there is a sizeable English community in the village.
 Some of them appear to be working out of the village, spending weeks in other countries, then coming to Olvera for their off-time.
 Others have bought holiday homes in the village/town and rent them out for anything from about £75/$100 per month to about £300/$450 per month.

-Olvera has a policy that buildings can only be painted in white.
+Olvera has a 'pueblo blanca' policy: buildings can only be painted white.